Contact: Kelsey Davenport, Director for Nonproliferation Policy, (202) 463-8270 x102

 July 27, 2006: IAEA and U.S. National Nuclear Security Administration officials help remove the last remaining quantity of fresh HEU from Libya.
 Three kilograms of Russian-origin HEU from the Tajoura research reactor in Libya are returned to Russia for disposal.

 December 2006: The OPCW establishes Dec.
-31, 2010 as the deadline for Libya to destroy its mustard gas sotckpiles and Dec.
-31, 2011 as the deadline to destroy its remaining chemcial weapon precursors.
+31, 2010 as the deadline for Libya to destroy its mustard gas stockpiles and Dec.
+31, 2011 as the deadline to destroy its remaining chemical weapon precursors.

 June 14, 2007: Libya annuls its contract on chemical weapons destruction with the United States due to dissatisfaction with its provisions on liability, financing, and facility ownership.
 Under its agreement with the Organization for the Prohibition of Chemical Weapons, these chemicals must be eliminated by the end of 2010.
 Libya did not indicate how it intended to meet this commitment.

 July 25, 2007: France and Libya sign a memorandum of understanding on nuclear energy cooperation.
 The agreement outlines a plan for the eventual construction of a nuclear desalination plant.

 January 3, 2008: Libyan Foreign Minister Abdel Rahman Shalgam pays an official visit to the United States and signs a Science and Technology Cooperation Agreement.
 This is the first official visit by a Libyan Foreign Minister to the United States since 1972.